Tools for distance teaching

 Shared Zoom accounts

-Faculty members should use Zoom with CESNET accounts.
+Faculty members should use Zoom with university accounts.
 For those who don't qualify for one (e.g., doctoral students who teach classes), we have a set of shared Zoom accounts:

 - firstname.lastname@example.org to email@example.com for the school of computer science